Lin Chih-chieh: The nick name "BEAST"

-Lin Chih-Chieh's life
+Personal life

 Lin Chih-Chieh started playing basketball since he was little.
 During his years in middle school, he was only 159 centimeter tall and so got rejected to the basketball team.
 In his grade 9 year, he grew up to 180 centimeter and finally got into the team.

 Lin Chih-Chieh used to play pick ups basketball at the park that near his house, and so he got his street playing style that differs from him to other players.

 After graduated from his middle school, he got to play in the top division basketball team in National Keelung Maritime Vocational High School.
 The team broke up during his second year, and plus he didn't play much during his rookie season, therefore he did not earn much experience in his high school career.

 Unlike other future star high school players, he did not have good basketball background based on his high school career.
 In 2000, He went to tryout for the U-18 national team anyway and successfully got into the team.

 After graduated in high school, he got in to Chinese Culture University.
 And during his second year, he joined the Taiwan Beer club of the Super Basketball League (SBL).